 Do NOT drink anything after midnight the night before your surgery, including water.

 Right after surgery, you will go to the recovery room, where nurses will watch you closely.
 After that you will go either to the intensive care unit (ICU) or a regular hospital room.

 When your doctor says it is okay, you will be allowed to get out of bed.
 You will slowly increase how far you can walk.
 When you are sitting in a chair, keep your legs raised on a stool or another chair.

 Your doctor and nurse will check your pulses regularly after your surgery.
-Your pulse rate will show whether your new bypass graft is working well.
+The strength of your pulse will show how well your new bypass graft is working.
 While you are in the hospital, tell your nurse or doctor right away if the leg that had surgery feels cool, looks pale or pink, feels numb, or if you have any other new symptoms.

 You will receive pain medicine if you need it.